carla-simulator/carla-simulator.github.io/_posts/2018-04-15-benchmark-release.md

 #### Can you beat our agents ?

-Please post your results for the CoRL-2017 benchmark here or send your them with documentation or code to carla_driving_benchmark@gmail.com.
+Please post your results for the CoRL-2017 benchmark in the comments section below or send them with documentation or code to carla_driving_benchmark@gmail.com.
 As soon as we have enough material, we promise another blog post reviewing the best-performing agents in CARLA.

 #### Feedback